The Watermill Center Artist Residency Program Application Guidelines

 Admission to the program is by selection only.
 The Watermill Center uses SlideRoom to gather applications and work samples for its Residency Program.
 All material must be submitted via the online portal through SlideRoom.
 There are NO exceptions.

 The online application portal will lead you through the various required questions, attachments, and media uploads (work samples).
 There is a $10 USD fee per proposal that covers the cost of the application portal.
 Payment is accepted on the SlideRoom website.
-If you are unable to make this payment for any reason, please email us at email@example.com to explain.
+This fee doesn’t go to The Watermill Center, but is paid directly to SlideRoom.

 Step-by-step application instructions are available on the SlideRoom application portal.